spadma3/duck/CSII/README.md

 [this page](https://github.com/duckietown/Software/tree/jukindle-devel-virtualjoy/misc/virtualJoy "Virtual Joystick for Duckiebots")

 If you would like to edit the parameters, simply edit those controller files.
-If you're using Atom as described in the Duckiebook (linked above) you can type
+If you're using Atom as described in the Duckiebook (linked above) and Atom is open on your Laptop, you can type (on your Duckiebot)

     make csii-edit-ex1-1